EOSMetal/tungsten/README.md

   This registration would imply signing a ricardian contract that defines the principles under which they should act, and would also require them to create a bond as a commitment to these rules.
+- Allow bond creators to withdraw, after a bond expires, the funds that are not locked under active claims.
+- Add option to put up bonds on behalf of third parties.
+- Separate bonds by type: Block Producer bonds, Arbitrator bonds, Dapp bonds, and general purpose bonds.
+Standardize bond sizes by category.